KanoczTomas/node-termostat/README.md

 * user authentication has to be added
 * easy web customisation of used pins to switch has to be added
 * need to make sure the termostat object is only once in the database
+* need to document how to set up confif.txt (sample file included to the commit)
+* bootstrap is browserified through a transform & url, want it to be loaded entirely from ghe device and not from web
 * no idea right now :)